Wheest/signal-bot/README.md

 ## Design

+TODO discuss design

 ## Setup

+### Getting Docker

+Since this project uses Docker, you will need to have Docker installed.

+You should use the official Docker installation instructions [for your platform](https://docs.docker.com/engine/install/)

+### External dependencies

+I've made `suno-ai` music generation an optional dependency.
+I have a forked version of a third party API, which you should `git clone https://github.com/Wheest/suno-api/` into the same directory as this repo.
+If you don't want to use it, comment out that service in the `docker-compose.yml` file.

+### Variable config

 To use the bot, you need to have a phone number that the bot can use to send and receive messages.
 We then need to set up a Signal account for the bot to use.